 Rhode Island may be one of the last places that comes to mind when pondering anthemic, symphonic metal.
 Goldenhall, however is about to change that entirely.
 Since their formation in 2014 by way of numerous local bands, they have lent credence to idea that Rhode Island has been a hidden hotbed for heavy music.
 Started by guitarists Ryan Spahr and Greg Rosche, formerly of Condolence; it did not take long before recruiting Nico Cannella (Acerose) and Matt Young from Chaos Before Creation, on bass and drums, respectively.
 Goldenhall is fronted by classically trained vocalist, Jason Shealy.
 All of the music is recorded and produced by this independent band.
 Continue reading →

 Folks, we have something from the world of symphonic metal.
 The Dutch symphonic metal juggernauts Epica recently announced a worldwide release of their second EP titled ‘Epica vs Attack on Titan‘, which is a based off covers of the anime Attack on Titan.
 The EP was released in Japan on Dec 20 last year.
 And on July 20th this year it is going to see a worldwide release.
 This EP features heavy metal versions of the theme songs from the highly successful manga (Japanese comics) series Attack on Titan.
 Personally, I prefer the anime of Jojo’s Bizarre Adventure and have collected quite a few figures from Solaris Japan but I do understand the popularity of Attack on Titan.
 While it’s not my cup of tea, this doesn’t stop bands like Epica from loving it!
 The manga series Attack on Titan has been extremely successful since its first release in 2009, with three live action films, three anime films, close to a dozen video games and 70 million copies in print and counting.
-Plus many unofficial adaptations such as rule 34 enthusiasts creating animated adult content featuring many anime’s and manga’s, see cartoonporno site for examples.
 Continue reading →